john-hope/DS4002-Project2/README.md

 ### Usage of Code in this Repository

+There is one code file in this repository: TimeSeriesModeling.py.
+This file contains the code for visualization of the time series data, as well as the creation and evaluation of the machine learning forecasting model.
+The data is read in and then filtered to include only our Amazon data.
+The data us then initially visualized to detect the trends we are interested in.
+Then we pre-process the data for modeling, by detecing outliers, testing for stationarity and seasonality.
+Aftet this, we split the data into testing and training.
+Following this, we fit and train the model.
+We then create the forecast and evaluate it on the test data.
+Lastly, we find the relevant metrics for this analysis.

 ## Data

 The dataset to be used for this project contains page visit data for different websites over